Experts: People with Down Syndrome “Able to Do Anything, But at a Different Rate”

 “The biggest misconception that people have is that those with Down syndrome can’t do pretty much anything that individuals without Down syndrome can,” says Ignacio Tapia, M.D., a pediatric pulmonologist with the University of Miami Health System, who specializes in treating children with DS.

-These young patients are far more likely than the general pediatric population to have breathing disorders, including obstructive sleep apnea and asthma.
+Children and adolescents with DS are far more likely than the general pediatric population to have breathing disorders, including obstructive sleep apnea and asthma, that may require surgical intervention or long-term therapies.

 “Typically, families with a child with Down syndrome come to me because they went to other providers who told them that their child with sleep apnea cannot handle a CPAP [breathing assistance device used during sleep].
 They’re told that it’s too much for their child, and they just have to live with sleep apnea,” Dr. Tapia says.
-“This is, of course, unsafe for the child, and it’s totally untrue.
+“This is unsafe for the child and totally untrue.”

-Willa Leanah Thorson, M.D., a clinical geneticist with UHealth, often consults with parents who just learned their baby will be born with DS.
+“With noninvasive prenatal screenings becoming more mainstream, many pregnant women are receiving a potential diagnosis of Down syndrome,” says Willa Leanah Thorson, M.D., a clinical geneticist with UHealth.
+She often consults with parents who just learned their baby will be born with DS.

-When Dr. Thorson counsels new parents with questions and concerns – or misconceptions – about raising a child with DS, she speaks to them with honesty and experience.
+As a result, Dr. Thorson has changed her approach to counseling new parents with questions and concerns — or misconceptions — about raising a child with DS.

 “I tell them that life will be different, but that does not mean it will be worse.
-The beginning may be challenging, with lots of medical and therapy appointments, but those eventually become part of ‘the norm’ and get integrated into their everyday lives,” she says.
-“My expectation for their child is that he/she will walk, talk, be toilet trained, and go to school (as the majority of children with DS achieve these milestones), but it may be in their own time.”
+The beginning may be challenging, with lots of medical and therapy appointments, but those eventually become part of ‘the norm’ and get integrated into everyday life,” she says.
+“My expectation for their child is that he/she will walk, talk, be toilet trained and go to school (as the majority of children with DS achieve these milestones), but it may be in their own time.”

-Their child will have strengths and weaknesses, like any child, and our goal (together) will be to maximize those strengths and work on those weaknesses.
+Their child will have strengths and weaknesses, like any child, and our goal (together) will be to maximize those strengths and work on those weaknesses.” — Dr. Willa Thorson

 “It’s important to let them know that they’re not alone,” says Dr. Tapia.
-“Our medical system includes people who are specialized in Down syndrome or in related specialties.
+“Our medical system includes people who specialize in DS or in related specialties.
 And there are local and national support groups.
 If parents of a newborn with DS came to me with concerns, I would explain to them how the life expectancy has improved, medical services have changed, and society has become more inclusive.”

 “Sometimes, when parents see their child with a disability in distress, they tend to be overprotective,” Dr. Tapia says.
 “But, part of becoming an adult is learning to live with frustration.
 We should teach all children that frustration is normal.
 It’s all about how we react in these situations.
 It’s a skill they need to develop through exposure.”

-When one of Dr. Tapia’s two-year-old patients with Down syndrome was learning to walk with a physical therapist, the child needed to be in a walker, like a treadmill that’s adapted for this therapy.
+When one of Dr. Tapia’s two-year-old patients with DS was learning to walk with a physical therapist, the child needed to be in a walker, like a treadmill that’s adapted for this therapy.

 “She had to walk and walk and walk until the physical therapy team got the test results,” he says.
 “The girl started to cry a bit because she was frustrated.
 This is something that’s difficult for her.
 That’s why we were working to help her do this.
 I told her mother, ‘This is something that she just has to do, little by little.’
-Finally, the patient did it with time.
-She learned how to use the treadmill, and now she walks all over.”
+With time, the patient learned how to use the treadmill, and now she walks all over.”

 “When you encounter an individual with DS, don’t assume that they are totally different from you,” Dr. Tapia says.
 “This is a problem that’s reported to me by many families.
 One family with a boy with DS and his sister, who doesn’t have the condition, came in for a visit.
 His sister, who was maybe 10 years old, told me that when they are together on the playground, the other kids assume that her brother doesn’t ‘get anything.’
 They say, ‘So, this is how you get onto the slide’ or how to use whatever thing they are playing with.
 And his sister told me, ‘It’s so ridiculous because they should just talk to him normally, like I do.’”